Franjo Punčec: Early life and family

-Punčec started to play tennis at the Čakovec sports club and was coached by Géza Legenstein.
+Punčec started playing tennis at the Čakovec sports club and was coached by Géza Legenstein.
 He was crowned junior champion of Yugoslavia in 1931.
 He celebrated his first international match win at the 1931 Hungarian International Championships, over Wilhelm Brosch of Austria, at the age of 17.
 Though he lost in the second round in singles and first round of mixed doubles, he reached the quarterfinals of the doubles.
 He was asked to be a line judge at the 1931 Davis Cup tie against Japan Davis Cup team in Zagreb.
 He then joined the CWC Concordia Zagreb tennis club.

 Tennis career

 Punčec played for the Kingdom of Yugoslavia Davis Cup team at the International Lawn Tennis Challenge, and later the Davis Cup, from 1933 to 1946.
 His greatest successes were reaching the semifinals of the French Open in 1938, where he lost against Czechoslovakian Roderich Menzel, and reaching the semifinals at Wimbledon, where he lost to American Don Budge that same year.
 In 1939 he again reached the semifinals at Wimbledon, but lost to American Bobby Riggs.
 He was the first Croatian ever to be placed in the rankings list, reaching as high as World No. 4 in Gordon Lowe's 1939 amateur rankings.
 Punčec was also ranked World No. 10 by A. Wallis Myers of The Daily Telegraph in 1938.
 Sport Magazine of Zürich ranked him first in the European rankings and third in the World's top ten.

 In 1933 Punčec fell in the semifinal of the Italian International Championships to eventual winner Emanuele Sertorio in three straight sets.
-The next year, he returned to the tournament and was more successful in the mixed doubles, partnering Madzy Rollin Couquerque; they ceded the title match victory to Dorothy Andrus and André Martin-Legeay.
+The following year, he returned to the tournament and was more successful in the mixed doubles, partnering Madzy Rollin Couquerque; they ceded the title match victory to Dorothy Andrus and André Martin-Legeay.

 In 1935 he traveled to India, where he clinched the Madras and Punjab city titles.
 The following year, he became the champion of Cape Town.

 In 1937 Punčec won the Paris International tournament and bested Kho Sin-Kie in four sets.
 The same year, he reached the semifinal of the singles of the Tennis Napoli Cup and the quarterfinals in the doubles.
 He also won tournaments in Venice and in Båstad.

 In 1938 Punčec won the Monte Carlo international tournament and the International Championship of Scandinavia.
 On the French Riviera, he won the Beaulieu tournament after back-to-back victories over Bunny Austin and František Cejnar.
 According to John Bromwich, he was ranked 8th in the world that year.